About the Board of Visitors

 General organization: The Board of Visitors has 14 voting members.
 Ex officio members include the governor, the adjutant general and the state superintendent of education; the other 11 members are graduates of The Citadel.
 The Board also has a non-voting secretary and can appoint as emeritus members individuals who have served at least 18 years on the Board.

 Emeritus members are elected by a two-thirds majority of the Board.
-There are currently two emeritus members: Colonel Leonard C. Fulghum, Jr., Chairman Emeritus, and Colonel William E. Jenkinson III and Colonel Douglas A. Snyder, Members Emeritus.
+There are currently three emeritus members: Colonel Leonard C. Fulghum, Jr., Chairman Emeritus, and Colonel William E. Jenkinson III and Colonel Douglas A. Snyder, Members Emeritus.

 The General Assembly and the governor must elect members "based on merit regardless of race or economic status and shall strive to assure that the membership of the board is representative of all citizens of the state of South Carolina."
 Elections take place in the session prior to the expiration of a Board member's term.